antonio-morales/Fuzzing101/Exercise 7/Readme.md

 - How to write fuzzing harnesses to test large applications more efficiently

 ## Read Before Start
-- I suggest you to try to **solve the exercise by yourself** without checking the solution.
+- I suggest you try to **solve the exercise by yourself** without checking the solution.
 Try as hard as you can, and only if you get stuck, check out the example solution below.
 - AFL uses a non-deterministic testing algorithm, so two fuzzing sessions are never the same.
 That's why I highly recommend **to set a fixed seed (-s 123)**.
 This way your fuzzing results will be similar to those shown here and that will allow you to follow the exercises more easily.
 - If you find a new vulnerability, **please submit a security report** to the project.
 If you need help or have any doubt about the process, the [GitHub Security Lab](mailto:securitylab.github.com) can help you with it :)